MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/test-lab-guides.md

  **Summary:** Find the set of Test Lab Guides (TLGs) for SharePoint 2013 to gain valuable hands-on experience before planning and deployment.

-The following articles on TechNet and related resources provide information about TLGs for SharePoint 2013.
+The following articles and related resources provide information about TLGs for SharePoint 2013.

-## TechNet articles about TLGs for SharePoint 2013

-The following articles about the set of TLGs for SharePoint 2013 are available to view online.
-Writers update articles on a continuing basis as new information becomes available and as users provide feedback.

 ||**Content**|**Description**|
 |:-----|:-----|:-----|